 an Expat is a person that moves to another country with the intention to return home someday.
 So technically an expat is not a person that applies for the nationality from the country they visit.
 It is that: a visit, maybe for many years, but a visit.
 There is a different kind of expats, retirees, workers, students and those that follow an expat worker because of a relationship.

 A digital nomad is a different group that does not really fit into these two when it is discussed in the media, yet I want to add it.
-For a digital nomad is someone in between the two mentioned above.
+A digital nomad is someone in between the two mentioned above.
 The person is not an immigrant for he/she will not stay forever, so is a kind of an expat, yet there is no home to return to.
 When digital nomadism is done right, you travel forever.
 Staying short or longer periods of time in one place to work online.
 As were a regular expat can also work for a company in the country he is visiting.

 Having dotted all that down raises the question: What am I, like I said, I do not care much for boxes and yet at the moment, I try desperately to fit in a box for I need some sort of status in Mexico.